 << Back to Admissions Homepage

-The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Fall Open House, September 27, 2014.
+The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Spring Open House, March 28, 2015.

-Register early for Fall Open House 2014.
+Register early for Spring Open House 2015.
 (No deadline for registration).
 Students and Groups can register by filling out and submitting the online form, downloading the mail-in form, or by contacting the Office of Admissions at 1-800-622-6531.

 Lodging for Open House:

-The Kellogg Hotel & Conference Center (located on campus) is giving the University rate of $89.00 + 10% tax and $1.00 per person (historic fee) for any participants attending the Open House and will require overnight lodging.
-For information, please contact the front desk at 1-800-949-6161 or 334-727-3000 and ask for the Fall Open House Special to receive this rate.
+The Kellogg Hotel & Conference Center (located on campus) is giving a special rate for participants attending the Open House who need to stay overnight.
+For information, please contact the front desk at 1-800-949-6161 or 334-727-3000 and ask for the Spring Open House Special to receive this rate.

-10:00 am -- Academic and Student Services Fair (Respective Colleges/Various Locations)
+11:00 am -- Academic and Student Services Fair (White Hall Lawn)

 ABOUT TUSKEGEE UNIVERSITY: